 1. Situation of minority women

 The Special Rapporteur recognizes that denial or violation of rights may be manifest in different ways in the experiences of men and women, and girls and boys.
-Pursuant to the requirement under her mandate to apply a gender perspective in her work, the Special Rapporteur has placed a high priority on the issues of minority women.
+Pursuant to the requirement under the mandate to apply a gender perspective, the Special Rapporteur has placed a high priority on the issues of minority women.
 Information received by the Special Rapporteur consistently reveals that women belonging to minorities experience unique challenges and multiple or intersectional discrimination emanating from their status as members of minorities and as women or girls.
 Multiple or intersectional discrimination may make women and girls particularly vulnerable to violation and denial of their rights in both public and private life.

-The Special Rapporteur has established a practice of holding forums dedicated to minority women’s views and voices during her country visits.
-She has conducted such forums during her country visits to Hungary, Ethiopia, France, Dominican Republic, Guyana and Greece.
-These forums for women have revealed highly significant country and community specific information about the lives of minority women, which is reflected in the visit reports
+The Special Rapporteur has established a practice of holding forums dedicated to minority women’s views and voices during country visits.
+The Special Rapporteur has conducted such forums during country visits to Hungary, Ethiopia, France, Dominican Republic, Guyana and Greece.
+These forums for women have revealed highly significant country and community specific information about the lives of minority women, which is reflected in the

 of the Special Rapporteur.
 They have been vital to a deeper understanding of issues facing minority communities in general.